Skip to content

 Installation

-The ViewAdapter ships with @forinda/kickjs-http -- no extra framework packages needed.
+The ViewAdapter ships with @forinda/kickjs.
+Import it from the main barrel or the sub-path @forinda/kickjs/views.
 You only need to install the template engine of your choice:

 bash